rdkcentral/Lightning-UI-Components/.github/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue and provide the following information by filling in [the template](../main/.github/ISSUE_TEMPLATE/bug_report.md).

-Explain the problem and include additional details to help maintainers reproduce the problem:

-* **Use a clear and descriptive title** for the issue to identify the problem.
-* **Describe the exact steps which reproduce the problem** in as many details as possible.
-When listing steps, **don't just say what you did, but explain how you did it**.
-For example, include the exact keystrokes you used when reproducing (2x left-arrow, 1x down-arrow, enter)
-* **Provide specific examples to demonstrate the steps**.
-Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
-If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
-* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
-* **Explain which behavior you expected to see instead and why.**
-* **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.

 ### Suggesting Enhancements